atbcb/ICTTestingBaseline/_baselines/06Images.md

 ### Test Method Rationale

--   The image tests evaluate the images as they were coded to indicate whether they are meaningful or decorative, leaving that determination to the author of the content.
-However, there are certain scenarios as described in the tests where the author's determination would be incorrect.
+-   The image tests evaluate the images as coded to indicate whether they are meaningful or decorative, leaving that determination to the author of the content.
+However, there are certain scenarios, as described in the tests, where the author's programmatic determination could be incorrect.
 -   The tests include guidance from the [W3C Web Accessiblity Initiative Images Tutorial](https://www.w3.org/WAI/tutorials/images/).
 -   All images must be evaluated.
 Multiple tests may apply to an image.

 ### Limitations, Assumptions, Exceptions

 -   An image that has a non-empty accessible name has been determined to be meaningful by the content author.
 The author has decided that this image should not be ignored by assistive technology.
 -   An image that has an empty accessible name has been determined to be decorative by the content author.
-The author has decided that this image should be ignored by assistive technology.
+The author has determined that this image should be ignored by assistive technology.
 -   Commonly used image formats include .jpg, .png, .svg, .gif, .tiff, .bmp.
 Other graphic formats are also in use and should be considered for this test.
 -   Decoration, Formatting, Invisible: If image is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.
 -   CAPTCHA: If the purpose of the image is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the image(s) are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.